 Also, if you enable hardware encoding, streams to Vimeo can utilize H.265 video compression, which is a newer, more efficient method of compressing video than H.264.
 It allows you to stream twice a better quality with the same bitrate, or the same quality at half the bitrate.

 Note that this is only available when streaming to Vimeo and any other active streaming destinations within Studio will be disabled if you select H.265.

 Next, choose your stream goes under the Select Event menu.
-You can either create a new event by selecting New Event or stream to a pre-created event.
+You can either create a new event by selecting Create new or stream to a pre-created event.
 Learn more about streaming to a scheduled event on Vimeo via Studio.